sijinli/sijinli.github.io/_posts/2016-10-29-Sebastian-Thrun-Zhihu-Live.md

 # Interesting points
-+ one car's experience can  easily be transferred an another car, however this process is much slower for humans.
++ one car's experience can  easily be transferred to all other cars, however this process is much slower for humans.
-+ machine learning engineers are some of the *hottest people* Look at the dataset, and apply the machine , clear the data (big issue), best tool to the dataset.
++ machine learning engineers are some of the *hottest people*
++ Daily lives for machine learning engineers,
+         + Look at the dataset
+		   + apply the machine learning techniques to the problem
+		           + clear the data (big issue)
+				   + Use the best tool to solve the problem.